awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-platform-directorystructure.md

 ## Using `.gitignore`<a name="java-tomcat-platform-gitignore"></a>

-To avoid committing compiled class files and WAR files to your Git repository, or seeing message about them appear when you run Git commands, add the relevant file types to a file named `.gitignore` in your project folder:
+To avoid committing compiled class files and WAR files to your Git repository, or seeing messages about them appear when you run Git commands, add the relevant file types to a file named `.gitignore` in your project folder\.

 **\~/workspace/myapp/\.gitignore**